iwillspeak/docket/README.md

 # Docket

 Simple markdown to HTML documentation rendering.
+Docket aims to be a Rust clone of [`d`](https://github.com/sjl/d).

 * Binary which can be installed with `cargo install`
 * Command line argument parsing with [Docopt](https://docs.rs/docopt/0.8.1/docopt/)